-KAR recommends that its clients, including its wealth advisory clients, invest in Virtus-branded mutual funds.
-KAR serves as an investment sub-adviser to various Virtus-branded mutual funds and is paid management fees by Virtus-branded mutual funds.
+KAR recommends that its clients, including its wealth advisory clients, invest in Virtus-branded mutual funds, including exchange-traded funds ("ETFs").
+KAR serves as an investment sub-adviser to various such Virtus-branded mutual funds and is paid management fees by such Virtus-branded mutual funds.
 KAR recommends that clients invest their assets in certain Virtus-branded mutual funds, including funds that KAR sub-advises.
 This creates a conflict of interest because KAR earns additional revenue when its clients invest their assets in mutual funds KAR sub-advises.
 KAR's recommendation for a client to invest in a Virtus-branded mutual fund presents a conflict of interest because clients pay fees when investing in Virtus-branded mutual funds that are in addition to their management or advisory fees paid to KAR, and KAR and its affiliates' earn additional revenue from the Virtus-branded mutual funds in these circumstances.
 Under certain circumstances, KAR charges separate advisory fees on client assets which are invested in the Funds sub-advised by KAR.
 The management fees paid to KAR by such Funds are often different from the management fees that are charged on separately managed assets in the same or similar investment strategies.

-For client accounts established under certain previous fee schedules, but not our current fee schedules, KAR receives an ongoing payment from VP Distributors, LLC ("VPD") for its Wealth Advisory Group's client investments in Virtus mutual funds both managed by KAR as a subadvisor to the funds, as well as Virtus mutual funds affiliated with KAR.
+For client accounts established under certain previous fee schedules, but not KAR's current fee schedules, KAR receives an ongoing payment from VP Distributors, LLC ("VPD") for certain of its Wealth Advisory clients' investments in Virtus mutual funds, including those sub-advised by KAR, as well as Virtus mutual funds that are not sub-advised by KAR.
 This payment ranges from 30 to 45 per cent of the investment management fee paid by the Fund.
 This payment creates a conflict of interest because the client's wealth advisor could favor affiliated mutual funds over non-affiliated mutual funds because of the payments KAR receives from VPD.

-These conflicts of interest are mitigated by KAR's manager due diligence process and KAR's compensation practices, which do not incentivize recommendations of Virtus-branded mutual funds.
+These conflicts of interest are mitigated by KAR's manager due diligence process and KAR's compensation practices, which do not incentivize recommendations of Virtus-branded mutual funds, including ETFs.
 All investment options on the Wealth Advisory open architecture platform are put through a quantitative and qualitative assessment process.
 The Director of Manager Research and Investment Solutions, under the direction of KAR's Wealth Advisory Investment Committee, performs due diligence on each prospective manager or investment product, which includes affiliated funds of KAR.
 This review process includes a due diligence questionnaire, interviews, and/or onsite or other meetings to develop a qualitative assessment of the manager's skill and discipline.
 Further, KAR's Wealth Advisory Investment Committee reviews the due diligence and makes the final decision if a manager should be included on the platform.